 • Pediatric Cardiac Arrest

-The 4 hours required for the individual component are flexible but must be directly related to EMS patient care.
+The 4 credits required for the individual component are flexible but must be directly related to EMS patient care.

-This option enables you to demonstrate continued cognitive competency without documenting continuing education.
+This option enables you to demonstrate continued competency without documenting continuing education.

 • Login to your National Registry account.
-Complete a recertification by examination application and pay the exam fee.
+Complete a recertification by examination application and pay the examination fee.

-• NOTE: Be sure you complete the Recertification By Exam application.
+• NOTE: Be sure you complete the Recertification By Examination application.

 • After 24-48 hours, login to your National Registry account and print your Authorization to Test (ATT) letter.
-Follow the directions in the letter to schedule your exam.
+Follow the directions in the letter to schedule your examination.

-• You may make one attempt to take and pass the exam beginning on October 1 (one year prior to your current expiration date) and September 30.
-A cognitive competency by exam form will become available through your National Registry account upon successful completion of the exam.
+• You may make one attempt to take and pass the examination between October 1 (one year prior to your current expiration date) and September 30 (your expiration date).

 Active or Inactive Status

 When renewing National Registry certification, EMRs have the option of declaring their status as either "Active" or "Inactive".
 Active status means the EMR is 'actively' working and providing patient care.
-To renew with an 'active status', EMRs are required to be affiliated with an EMS Agency or Service.
+To renew with an 'active status', EMRs are required to be affiliated with an EMS Agency or Service and have their skills verified by a training officer.

-• are not actively treating patients at their certification level but are involved as educators, administrators or regulators; are unable to actively provide patient care for any variety of reasons - such as, moving, illness, pursuit of education, family responsibilities, etc.
+• Are unable to actively provide patient care for any variety of reasons - such as, moving, illness, pursuit of education, family responsibilities, etc.

 Inactive status is not for those unable to obtain and meet the educational requirements or those who have had limitations or revocation of a health care license.